|Junior High – Highpoint||June 11-15|

 - Travel updates will be left at (847) 398-7024, Ext.
 1444.
 Call this number to receive any revised information.

 Bedroll: sleeping bag, pillow, sheets.
 We discourage campers from packing these items in a plastic garbage bag.
-Instead, we prefer that they purchase a nylon drawstring laundry bag.
+Instead, we prefer that they purchase a drawstring laundry bag.
 We offer a bedroll bag that you can purchase when you register.
 Bedroll bags ordered online will be mailed to you ahead of camp.

 Suitcase/duffel bag: should include a Bible, pen, toiletries, towel (1-2 for beach and bath), one-piece modest swimsuit, clothing for 6 days, 2 pairs of shoes, sweatshirt or jacket, rain gear (poncho), sunscreen, insect repellent, flashlight, and a plastic bag for wet/dirty clothing.
 Optional: camera, rainy day cabin games/activities.